sarkis1997/frontend-data/README.md

 * Circles that visualise the quantity of object with its size and color.
 * Click on circles to show its metadata in the sidebar.
 * Legend that shows what each color stands for.
+* Filter and update visualisation by list choice.
 * IN PROGRESS (collapsable child nodes).

 ## API